Full-time: 3 Years, Part-time: 5 Years

 While these studio facilities will provide an excellent setting for your taught sessions, they are also available for you to book at other times to fine-tune your personal music projects.

 You will also hone your performance skills at venues across the city, including Derby Theatre which the University owns and runs as a professional producing theatre.
-See some images below of the event over the past few years:

 A variety of assessment methods will be used.
 Some modules are assessed through coursework only, others by a combination of coursework, portfolios, assignments, case studies, oral and graphic presentations, collaborative and interdisciplinary team work projects, computer testing and examinations, so providing a flexible and effective means of assessing your progress.
 Assessments are designed to enable you to demonstrate achievement of the learning outcomes for your module.
 An assessment component may sometimes take the form of a number of small submissions e.g. lab reports or short in-class tests.